Brookfield set to acquire World Freight Company in $1.2 billion deal, sources say - Finance news and analysis from Global Banking & Finance Review

 By Kane Wu

-HONG KONG, May 14 (Reuters) - Brookfield Asset Management is set to acquire World Freight Company (WFC) for an enterprise value of about $1.2 billion from investment firms EQT and PAI Partners, two people with knowledge of the matter said on Thursday.
+HONG KONG, May 14 (Reuters) - Brookfield Asset Management has reached a deal to acquire World Freight Company (WFC) for an enterprise value of about $1.2 billion from EQT and PAI Partners, the three investment firms said late on Thursday.

 Formed in 2004 in Paris, WFC acts as a general sales and service agent for airlines globally, meaning it has exclusive selling rights of an airline's cargo capacity at agreed terms in a specific territory or region, reducing an airline's costs.